satellite-image-deep-learning/techniques/README.md

 * [PySAR - InSAR (Interferometric Synthetic Aperture Radar) timeseries analysis in python](https://github.com/hfattahi/PySAR)

 ## Image registration
+Image registration is the process of transforming different sets of data into one coordinate system.
+Typical use is overlapping images taken at different times or with different cameras.
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * Traditional approach -> define control points, employ RANSAC algorithm
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) used to estimate the translation between two images with sub-pixel accuracy, useful for [allows accurate registration of low resolution imagery onto high resolution imagery](https://onlinelibrary.wiley.com/doi/10.1002/9781118724194.ch11), or register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
 [Applied to Landsat images here](https://github.com/JamieTurrin/Phase-Correlation).

 ## Object detection
-* A typical task is detecting boats on the ocean, which should be simpler than land based challenges owing to blank background in images, but is still challenging and no convincing robust solutions available.
+A typical task is detecting boats on the ocean, which should be simpler than land based challenges owing to blank background in images, but is still challenging.
 * Intro articles [here](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0) and [here](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7).
 * [DigitalGlobe article](http://gbdxstories.digitalglobe.com/boats/) - they use a combination classical techniques (masks, erodes) to reduce the search space (identifying water via [NDWI](https://en.wikipedia.org/wiki/Normalized_difference_water_index) which requires SWIR) then apply a binary DL classifier on candidate regions of interest.
 They deploy the final algo [as a task](https://github.com/platformstories/boat-detector) on their GBDX platform.
 They propose that in the future an R-CNN may be suitable for the whole process.
 * [Planet use non DL felzenszwalb algorithm to detect ships](https://github.com/planetlabs/notebooks/blob/master/jupyter-notebooks/ship-detector/01_ship_detector.ipynb)